datahub-project/datahub/metadata-ingestion/s3-ingestion.md

-# Ingesting files from AWS S3
+# Ingesting files from S3

 To produce schema metadata for files on S3, we recommend using AWS Glue's built-in schema inference capabilities, as we already have a [Glue ingestion integration](../metadata-ingestion/#aws-glue-glue).
-Note: if you have nested data, such as in JSON format, then we recommend you hold tight since we don't have a JSON ingestion module yet.
+Note: if you have nested data, perhaps in JSON format, then we recommend you hold tight since we don't have a JSON schema inference module yet.

 To ingest S3 files with Glue, there are two main steps: (1) setting up Glue to scan your S3 directories, and (2) adding the Glue ingestion configurations on DataHub.